 "We are in un-normal financial times," Thomas told the Reporter.
 "I don't think anything is going to get cut from LGBT studies, but having a major will legitimize the department."

-Lawrence Wong serves on the community college board and is the only out member to date.
+Lawrence Wong serves on the community college board and is the only outstanding member to date.
 Wong told the Reporter he sees no reason why Thomas's proposal will not be approved.
 Wong said, "This is nothing more than a progression of what City College has done in the past in terms of being in the forefront of educating our community regarding the LGBT movement and empowerment of the community and the history of the community.
 It is very exciting and makes a lot of sense because San Francisco is the epicenter of the LGBT studies movement and the LGBT world looks to us for leadership."

 The LGBT Studies Department at City College